Oleksiy Sai

 Oleksiy Sai (born 1975, Kyiv) is a Ukrainian contemporary artist known for multimedia works addressing war, memory and propaganda.
-His practice spans painting, graphic design, sculpture and installation.
+His practice spans painting, graphic design, sculpture and installation art.
 Sai has exhibited internationally and his work is held in major public collections.

 Early life and education

 Oleksiy Sai was born in Kyiv in 1975.
 He studied at the National Academy of Visual Arts and Architecture of Ukraine in Kyiv, graduating with a degree in painting.

 Career

 Sai’s early work included map-based paintings reflecting geopolitical tensions in Eastern Europe.
 In 2007 he presented his Excel-Art satellite map series at Tsekh Gallery, Kyiv, marking his first solo show outside academic circles.

 Since 2014, following the annexation of Crimea and war in Donbas, Sai shifted to documenting conflict and propaganda.
 His Bombed series uses mixed media and archival imagery to chronicle Russian war crimes in Ukraine.
 He later produced a suite of anti-war posters described by Sai as “akin to propaganda” in their direct messaging.

-In 2022 Sai’s wartime paintings and graphic works were featured in Art in the Land of War, a group exhibition at the Charlie James Gallery, New York City, gaining broader international attention during the full-scale invasion of Ukraine.
-NPR reviewed his participation in a Miami satellite show, noting how the conflict imbued new meaning into his urban landscapes and installations.
+In 2022 Sai’s wartime paintings and graphic works were featured in Art in the Land of War, a group exhibition at the Charlie James Gallery, New York City, gaining broader international attention during the 2022 Russian invasion of Ukraine.
+NPR reviewed his participation in a Miami satellite show, noting how the conflict imbued new meaning into his urban landscapes and art installations.